Bank employee killed 4 in Louisville shooting, police say

 LOUISVILLE, Ky.
-(AP) — A 23-year-old used a rifle to kill four people — including a close friend of the governor — Monday at the Louisville bank where he was an employee, authorities said.
+(AP) — A 23-year-old bank employee armed with a rifle opened fire at his workplace Monday morning, killing four people — including a close friend of the governor — before being shot by police, authorities said.

 The shooting, the 15th mass killing in the country this year, comes just two weeks after a former student killed three children and three adults at a Christian elementary school in Nashville, Tennessee, about 160 miles (260 kilometers) to the south.
 That state's governor and his wife also had friends killed in that shooting.

+"Let's be clear about what this was," Louisville Mayor Craig Greenberg said.
+"This was an evil act of targeted violence."

-Police in Louisville arrived as gunshots were still being fired inside Old National Bank and exchanged fire with the shooter, who died, Louisville Metro Police Department Deputy Chief Paul Humphrey said at a news conference.
-He said it wasn't clear whether the shooter killed himself or was shot by officers.
+Police arrived as shots were still being fired inside Old National Bank and killed the shooter in an exchange of gunfire, Louisville Metro Police Department Chief Jacquelyn Gwinn-Villaroel said at a news conference.

+“The suspect shot at officers,” the police chief said, identifying the shooter as Connor Sturgeon.
+“We then returned fire and stopped that threat.”

+One of the officers was shot in the head and underwent surgery, the police chief said.
+The officer, a 26-year-old who had graduated from the police academy on March 31, was in critical condition.

-An emotional Kentucky Gov. Andy Beshear said he lost a friend in the shooting in the building on East Main Street not far from the minor league ballpark Louisville Slugger Field and Waterfront Park.
+An emotional Kentucky Gov. Andy Beshear said he lost one of his closest friends in the shooting in the building not far from the minor league ballpark Louisville Slugger Field and Waterfront Park.

-“This is awful,” he said.
-“I have a very close friend who didn’t make it today. ...
-And one who’s at the hospital that I hope is going to make it through.”
+“These are irreplaceable, amazing individuals that a terrible act of violence tore from all of us,” the governor said of the victims.

 It was the second time that Beshear was personally touched by a mass tragedy since becoming governor.